By Wilda Rhodes

 Scary ads and articles trumpet the dangers of identity theft and other forms of hacking.
 The risk is real, but the good news is it’s easy to protect yourself with these simple steps.

-to record the dates and outcomes of your calls and the names of anyone you
+Tip: Remember to record the dates and outcomes of your calls and the names of anyone you spoke with.

 3. Establish best password practices.
 In Future Crimes (Doubleday, 2015), Mark Goodman advises changing passwords on a regular basis and not using the same password across multiple sites.